ans12256-QUICK-REFERENCE/Quick-Reference/README.md

 # VSC Visual Studio Code
 ## Two (2) Workspaces/projects in one window
-June 1, 2023
+June 1, 2023 <br />
 **Motivation**: Work on a project, and document "lessons learned" concurrently in the "Quick-Reference" project.
 Load the current project or "Workspace", then add Window-->New Tab, and load "Quick Reference" in there.
-Nowyou would only have to switch VSC tabs to go back and forth, or even create a shortcut for switching tabs.
+Now you would only have to switch VSC tabs to go back and forth, or even create a shortcut for switching tabs.
 ![Two (2) Project in one VSC window](images/VSCode_two_2_projects_in_one_1_window.png)

 # STATISTICS